kimmyd70/bus-mall/README.md

 # bus-mall

+## update for lab 13:
+1. As a user, I would like my data to persistently track totals between page refreshes, so that I can keep track of the aggregate number of votes.

+Implement local storage into your current application Make sure the data persists across both browser refreshes and resets
+Hints:

+Store the products array into local storage as a formatted JSON string Retrieve the products array from local storage and then utilize the JSON.Parse() function.
+Remember, you will have to send each item in the array back through constructor function.

 ## update for lab 12:

 1. As a marketeer, I want to prevent users from seeing the same image in two subsequent iterations, so that they are not biased.